Improving Patient Care with AdaptDx Pro

 Monitoring Disease Progression

 Functional testing and structural examinations may be useful for monitoring disease progression.
-More frequent visits increase your opportunity to detect CNV before visual acuity loss.
+More frequent visits increase your opportunity to detect choroidal neovascularization (CNV) before visual acuity loss.
 The follow-up interval may be shortened to every three or four months for patients who are progressing rapidly or are at high risk of CNV.

-See how your practice can use the AdaptDx to detect and monitor AMD.
+See how your practice can use the AdaptDx Pro to help detect and monitor AMD.